-With only ~15 full time faculty, we are a small department that excels in a few areas, notably systems/networking, security/cryptography, and data science/machine learning.
+With only ~15 tenure-track faculty, we are a small department that excels in a few areas, notably systems/networking, security/cryptography, and data science/machine learning.
 While many top-ranked CS programs are substantially larger than us, we focus on quality in these areas.
 Our small size means that new faculty can have a significant voice in the direction of the department.
 With $3.4 million in research expenditures per year, our per-faculty funding rates are competitive with top programs around the country.
-While rankings tend to be biased towards larger schools, we believe that our small "boutique" department offers a unique opportunity for faculty who want to make a strong impact on their school's community.
-Finally, we are proud to be part of a school that emphasizes and succeeds at promoting diversity -- 37% of our undergraduate students are women (more than double the national average) and we are working hard to raise that number higher by making CS a welcoming and fascinating discipline for all.
+While rankings tend to be biased towards larger schools, we believe that our small “boutique” department offers a unique opportunity for faculty who want to make a strong impact on their school’s community.
+Our department and school offer many opportunities for interdisciplinary impact, including our Designing Trustworthy AI Systems fellowship and Institute for Data, Democracy, and Politics.
+Finally, we are proud to be part of a school that emphasizes and succeeds at promoting diversity – 37% of our undergraduate students are women (more than double the national average) and we are working hard to raise that number higher by making CS a welcoming and fascinating discipline for all.

 For Potential Undergraduates…